emhaston/website/content/pages/community/cd/mids/index.md

 ## Goals, outputs and outcomes

-- Beginning with the existing [draft MIDS specification](https://bit.ly/MIDSv011) (July 2020) developed with input from the DiSSCo and ADBC programmes, the goal now is to broaden applicability and to achieve international consensus that leads to widespread adoption and implementation.
+- Building on the most recent [draft MIDS specification]([https://bit.ly/MIDSv011](https://github.com/tdwg/mids/blob/working-draft/current-draft%20/MIDS-definition-v0.17-13Jul2023.md) (July 2023) developed with input from the DiSSCo and ADBC programmes, the goal now is to broaden applicability and to achieve international consensus that leads to widespread adoption and implementation.

-- Outputs will include the draft standard itself, a summary of the use cases served, reports of pilot implementations and evaluations of the standard's content, and appropriate proposals for MIDS sup   > by other TDWG standards, such as Darwin Core, ABCD, CD,
+- Outputs will include the draft standard itself, a summary of the use cases served, reports of pilot implementations and evaluations of the standard's content, and appropriate proposals for MIDS support by other TDWG standards, such as Darwin Core, ABCD, CD.

 - The complete draft minimum information standard for Minimum Information about a Digital Specimen (MIDS) will be submitted for consideration as a TDWG Standard (Autumn 2021).

 ## Strategy

--   A working session at TDWG 2020 will introduce the topic to the TDWG community.
+-   A working session at TDWG 2020 introduced the topic to the TDWG community.

--   Through a series of monthly virtual working sessions, the task group will review, discuss and improve the existing draft specification to accommodate the variability of digitization processes, procedures and workflows across different collection types and institutions.
+-   Through a series of monthly virtual working sessions, the task group reviewed, discussed and improved the existing draft specification to accommodate the variability of digitization processes, procedures and workflows across different collection types and institutions.

--   GitHub will be used to co-ordinate the work and documentation.
-A task-driven work plan will be developed here which will be openly available.
-This platform will support the focussed working sessions and will help identify and engage user participation from across the bio-and geodiversity community, from all parts of the world.
+-   GitHub has been used to co-ordinate the work and documentation.
+A task-driven work plan has been developed here which will be openly available.
+This platform is supporting the focussed working sessions and helps identify and engage user participation from across the bio-and geodiversity community, from all parts of the world.

--   Use cases from across the community will be documented and summarised.
+-   Use cases from across the community are being documented and summarised.
 The MIDS standard will then be tested against these use cases as part of the evaluation process, and adjusted as needed.